-We receive communications from other Federal agencies concerning the results of single audit desk reviews (primarily the National Science Foundation OIG) and single audit findings identified for resolution by the NEH.
+We receive communications from other Federal agencies concerning the results of single audit desk reviews (primarily the National Science Foundation OIG) and single audit findings identified for NEH resolution.
 We also routinely perform queries of the Federal Audit Clearinghouse to determine the reporting of single audit findings applicable to NEH programs.
 Occasionally, we receive single audit reports directly from NEH grant recipients.